-There are certain beaches on Ibiza – we will name no names! – that are going to be packed with annoyingly young and toned flash no matter the time of day.
+There are certain beaches on Ibiza – we will name no names! – that are going to be packed with people no matter the time of day.
 If you’re looking to get away from the bustle, beach-bars and all-pervasive whiff of bronzer, Ibiza’s got plenty of hidden coastal gems if you’re happy to head out and explore.

 Many kids are fascinated by the strangeness of undersea life.
 Even if they haven’t got aspirations to be a marine biologist when they’re older, kids of any age will doubtless be fascinated by a visit to the Cap Blanc Aquarium.
 Found just outside of San Antonio, the aquarium is unique in that its main exhibit is a gigantic natural cave topped by a series of walkways – visitors can get a unique look at a huge range of Mediterranean wildlife in their natural environment!

 Better yet, there’s a terraced bar outside for the kids to take a breather from all that excitement while the grown-ups enjoy a well-earned drink and the fantastic views.

 Location: Ctra. de Cala Gració, s/n, 07820 Sant Antoni de Portmany, Illes Balears, Spain

 3. Get on your bike with Bicicletas Kandani